ywamsendai/ywamsendai-wiki/docs/ywam/visa.md

 * Two original, signed letters on church stationary, NOT COPIES, from your sending church: [Letter of Dispatch and Letter of Release](https://docs.google.com/document/d/1lxulVT3zbsav8C8czrh-0BKM7FlXP-ekxYtn7zQK67g/edit?usp=sharing)

-Please send all printed documents to the given mailing address, and email scanned copies to people@ywamsendai.org
+Please send all printed documents to the given mailing address, and email scanned copies to people@ywamsendai.jp

 **Notes:**